-Wedgwoodians of the 1940’s may have been puzzled to learn that their voting district was called Sonora, which is a place name in Mexico.
-Those living north of NE 85th Street were in the Sand Point Precinct, and that made a little more sense – but not too much.
+Wedgwoodians of the 1940s may have been puzzled to learn that their voting district was called Sonora, which is a place name in Mexico.
+Those living north of NE 85th Street and east of 35th Ave NE were in the Sand Point Precinct, and that made a little more sense – but not too much.
 Before the era of precinct numbers, the King County Election Superintendent, Roy Erford, gave each voting area a colorful name.

 Thalia precinct (part of Crown Hill) was named for one of the Nine Muses in Greek mythology, the goddesses of music, song and dance.
 This actually had nothing to do with Crown Hill, but only that Erford liked the name Thalia.
 Since there was already a Bothell voting precinct, when another precinct was created Erford took the word “Bothell” and rearranged it into Thellbo.
 Rhoda (part of Lake City) is a name from the Bible and Sonora (Wedgwood south of 85th Street) is a place name in Mexico.

-With the rapid growth of King County in the 1940’s, Roy Erford probably foresaw that north Seattle would soon come into the city limits, and the whole of King County would need to reorganize its election precincts by identifying numbers.
+With the rapid growth of King County in the 1940s, Roy Erford probably foresaw that areas such as the Wedgwood neighborhood would soon come into the city limits of Seattle and the whole of King County would need to reorganize its election precincts by identifying numbers instead of names.
 Every ten years, districts are revised based upon census data, so a renumbering was due to come after the 1950 census.
-Perhaps Erford anticipated that his euphonious election district names would soon be supplanted by a less-colorful numerical system, and in the meantime he just wanted to keep things lively.
+Perhaps Roy Erford anticipated that his euphonious election district names would soon be supplanted by a less-colorful numerical system, and in the meantime he just wanted to keep things lively.

 “Strolling Around the Town” column, Seattle Daily Times, December 24, 1940, page 11; and August 28, 1944, page 12.